How Much Is My Old Sewing Machine Worth?

 Once you know the specific brand and make or model of your machine, it makes it easier to search for more information about your machine.
 Use the links below to find out more about your machine.

 There aren't any comprehensive lists for identifying models or manufacture dates for old BERNINA machines available online.
 You can try visiting your nearest BERNINA store to find out if they can help, you might get lucky and find an authorized BERNINA Technician that's been around forever and knows all about the older models.
 Or you can look at this brief history of BERNINA sewing machines at BERNINA.com to see if you can find a similar model to yours.
+And this just in, visit this page to find out the year of manufacture by the code included in the machine serial number.

 Visit the official Elna webpage to contact the company directly.
 You can also check out the NeedleBar's Elna page for nice photos of vintage models, and the ISMACS History of Elna page.